Hiking bear carving exhibiting normal and anticipated cracking during the early stages of the drying process.

 Q: Where can I buy chainsaw carvings?

 A: We are almost always available in Mount Airy, Georgia for pieces to be picked up.
 Contact us to see about where we will be next.
+We can also help connect you to a trustworthy and reputable local artist if that is your wish.

 ---